CesiumGS/cesium-omniverse/docs/building/building.md

 Note that Windows (MSVC) is a multi-configuration generator meaning all four build configurations are created during the configure step and the specific configuration is chosen during the build step.
 If using Visual Studio there will be a dropdown to select the build configuration.

 Ninja is also supported as an alternative to the MSVC generator.
-To build with Ninja locally open `Developer Command Prompt for VS 2022` and run:
+To build with Ninja locally open `x64 Native Tools Command Prompt for VS 2022` and run:

 ```
-cmake -B build -D CMAKE_C_COMPILER=cl -D CMAKE_CXX_COMPILER=cl -D CMAKE_CONFIGURATION_TYPES=Release -G Ninja
+cmake -B build -D CMAKE_C_COMPILER=cl -D CMAKE_CXX_COMPILER=cl -G Ninja
 cmake --build build --config Release --parallel 8
 ```